-Binance allows users to buy, trade, and sell digital assets by supporting fiat currencies including AUD, EUR, GBP, HKD, RUB, and USD.
+Binance allows you to buy, trade, and sell digital assets by supporting fiat currencies including AUD, EUR, GBP, HKD, RUB, and USD.
 Fiat currencies can be deposited into the account wallet using a variety of methods that differ for each country.
 Once the fiat funds have been deposited, global users can buy over 500 digital assets, and residents in the US have access to over 60 assets through Binance.US.
-Australians are able to buy and sell 418 cryptocurrencies.
+Australians can buy and sell 418 cryptocurrencies.

 Binance regularly updates customers with the addition of new crypto assets to its trading platform via the Binance Blog.

 Transfers of cryptocurrencies from an external wallet or other platforms into the Binance wallet will not incur any fees.
 Deposits of fiat currencies including AUD, EUR, GBP, HKD, RUB, and USD generally not do not incur a fee however this depends on the deposit method.
 The full list of deposit fees for each method can be seen on the Binance website.